sshanshans/Writing/_posts/2020-8-20-cyberduck.md

 ---
 layout: post
-title: Command line free tutorial for deploying your learnr tutorial
+title: Command line free tutorial for deploying on your shiny server
 ---

 Congrats!
 Now you have configured the shiny server on your virtual machine.
 Let's open an terminal and `scp` your tutorial to the vm.
 What?
 You said you hate command lines.
 Ok, this blog will show you how to deploy a learnr tutorial without a single command line.